Specicount/Specicount/README.md

 You can view and play around with our current prototype at [http://seprojgrp2b.anu.edu.au](http://seprojgrp2b.anu.edu.au).
 We only ask that you **don't delete anything**, thank you!
 (Note: this server can only be accessed on the ANU campus or via the [ANU VPN](https://services.anu.edu.au/information-technology/login-access/virtual-private-network-0)).

+The Australasian Pollen and Spore Atlas (APSA) website can be found [here](http://apsa.anu.edu.au), and a code repository will be available to view once the team has gained access to the existing server.

 The project is housed on an Apache2 server using PHP 7 and other items which can be found in our [Technical Documentation](https://docs.google.com/document/d/19ObKv17vrhDEsHHpE8ep23V5kh7Y6Wm3NpOwPVRjhlc/edit?usp=sharing).
 You can view the [source code](https://gitlab.cecs.anu.edu.au/u6053577/BioData/) on GitLab.